synw/django-chartflo/docs/usage.rst

 The dashboards use pre-generated html charts loaded as templates.
 The charts generation is handled by the `Dataswim <https://github.com/synw/dataswim>`_ library, but anything that produces html can be used.

+A `demo project <https://github.com/synw/django-chartflo-demo>`_ is available for a complete example

 Let's make a simple timeseries module with a dashboard as an example.

 Create a model